horveypalacios/horveypalacios.github.io/_pages/teaching.md

 title: "Teaching"
 ---

-Research and mentorship play a critical role in my teaching as students learn from both interpersonal relationhips and analytical skills through hands-on experience.
+Research and mentorship play a critical role in my teaching as students learn analytical and professional skills from both interpersonal relationships and through hands-on project experience.
 I have served as a teaching assistant for courses in Archaeology, Biological Anthropology, and Cultural  Anthropolgoy at UCF.
-In addition to this, I completed an intensive semester-long graduate training program in Preparing Future Faculty within the   Karen L. Smith Faculty Center for Teaching and Learning which developed evidence-based methods for "effective and engaging teaching in higher education".
-While at the University of Miami I also served as an undergraduate teaching assistant for two forensic anthropology classes dedicated to human osteology and forensic field methods.
+In addition to this, I completed an intensive semester-long graduate training program to preparing future faculty within the   Karen L. Smith Faculty Center for Teaching and Learning.
+This program developed evidence-based methods for "effective and engaging teaching in higher education" as well as provided space to hone lecture and content delivery skills.
+While at the University of Miami, I also served as an undergraduate teaching assistant for two forensic anthropology classes dedicated to human osteology and forensic field methods.

 ## Pedagogical & Curriculum Development
 - _Graduate Teaching Certification_